 - The latest version of the ADK, from Download the Windows ADK

-- Bootable WinPE media for Windows 10, version 1709 or later.
+- Bootable WinPE media for Windows 10, version 1709 or later, with KB4048955 added.
+See Add updates to WinPE to learn how to add an update to your WinPE image.
 See WinPE: Create USB bootable drive for instructions on how to create WinPE Media.

 USB storage, formatted as NTFS with enough space to save the FFU.
 16 GB is enough space to store an FFU of a basic Windows image.
 You can use the same USB drive for WinPE and storage if you follow the instructions for creating a multipartiton USB drive.
 For best performance, you want to maximize I/O between where your FFU is stored and the destination PC.
 For best performance use a USB 3.0 drive to store the image, and an internal SSD for the destination device.

 Network storage where you can keep your FFU image.
 For optimal performance, use a 1 Gb or faster network.